 From 1990 to 2015 disability related to low back pain increased by 54%.
 As the global population increases we are seeing an ever-increasing number of low back pain cases.
 On top of this, people are living longer, but not always healthier, lives so they are more likely to struggle with conditions like low back pain as they age.

 As new treatments come on to the market, hopefully the cost of treating low back pain will decrease significantly.
-Using treatments such as biofeedback, mindfulness, meditation, lifestyle changes, exercise and physical therapy can reduce costs by more than 55%.
+Using treatments such as biofeedback, mindfulness, meditation, lifestyle changes, exercise and digital physical therapy can reduce costs by more than 55%.

 8. MRIs Are Not Very Helpful In Diagnosing Low Back Pain